 He worked at James Capel & Co from 1985 to 1990, the HSBC Group from 1990 to 2003 and Odey Asset Management from 2003 to 2008.
 He is currently an Investment Director at Odey Wealth Management.
 He is married with three children.

-Richard is also Chair of the School's Investments Committee and a member of the Estates and the Finance and General Purposes Committee and the Estates Strategic Committee.
+Richard is also Chair of the School's Investments Committee and a member of both the Finance and General Purposes Committee and the Estates Strategic Committee.

 Joanna founded Mission Bay Limited, since merged with SRI, and is one of the UK’s leading media executive search and consultancy firms, working globally.
 Previously, she launched the London office of a US based media search boutique and later led the media division of Korn Ferry International / Whitehead Mann, London.

 Prior to this, Joanna was at Simon Fuller’s 19 Entertainment, working across a wide range of commercial activities and projects.
 She also spent seven years with Hasbro Inc., as global Senior Vice President of Visual Media and Head of International Licensing consecutively.
 Joanna began her career as an intellectual property lawyer in the U.K. with Herbert Smith and Denton Hall and New Zealand with Bell Gully.
 She has an LLB (Hons) from the University of Auckland and an LLM from the University of Cambridge.

-Joanna is also a member of the School's Education and Finance and General Purposes Committees.
+Joanna is also a member of the School's Governance and Nominations Committee.

-Vicky is also a member of the School's Education and the Governance and Nominations Committees.
+Grace is also a member of the School's Estates Strategic Committee.